-The most recent survey of all U.S. states' problem gambling services took place in 2016.3 At that time, Nevada ranked 13th out of the 50 U.S. states in terms of per-capita public funds invested in problem gambling services.
-The average per-capita allocation for problem gambling services in the 40 states with publicly funded services was 37 cents; Nevada's per capita public investment was 38 cents in FY2021.
-Investing 38 cents per Nevadan to mitigate gambling related problems is less than half the annual per-person problem gambling service budget of several other states with a much smaller gaming presence such as Oregon, Massachusetts, and Delaware.
+The most recent survey of all U.S. states' problem gambling services took place in 2016.4 At that time, Nevada ranked 13th out of the 50 U.S. states in terms of per-capita public funds invested in problem gambling services.
+The average per-capita allocation for problem gambling services in the 40 states with publicly funded services was 37 cents; Nevada's per capita public investment was 47 cents.
+Investing 47 cents per Nevadan to mitigate gambling related problems is less than half the annual per-person problem gambling service budget of several other states with a much smaller gaming presence such as Oregon, Massachusetts, Iowa, North Dakota, and Delaware.